There are dozens of ways to have fun this winter, for FREE. From music to nature

 Old Town Aquarium and Wells Street

+New location!
 Little ones are easily entertained in this kid-friendly aquarium store, with dozens of tanks and displays.
 Your little ones can get up close to hundreds of beautiful fish and sea life, and see stunning corals, starfish, snails, sea cucumbers and many more exotic water residents.

 Children's Storytime at Open Books Store

 Stop by for a children's storytime for kids ages 0-3 at 10 am every Thursday and Saturday for a storytime in the children's section of this West Loop store.
 Lapsit for ages 0-2 is from 10-10:20am; and Preschool for ages 3-5 is from 10:30-10:50am.